Namanbhatia7/False9/README.md

 The Site is under process of migrating from ejs templating to React front-end.

 # False9 (WORK IN PROGRESS)

+# About
-Latest football Score Updates, Competitions and Player Stats, League Standings and much more.
+Latest football Score Updates, Competitions and Player Stats, League Standings and much more.False9 fetches data from [Football-data.org](https://www.football-data.org/) API

 ## How to Run
 - You need to have a node.js installed in your system to run this project.
 Follow [this link](https://nodejs.org/en/download/) to download node.js